jul0105/last-byte.github.io/aboutme.md

 subtitle: You really don't want to know this stuff
 ---

 My name is Federico Lagrasta a.k.a. last, I'm an Italian security researcher.
-I don't have much to showcase to be honest so ¯\\\_(ツ)\_/¯
+I went through both OSCP and OSCE (planning on doing the OSEE as soon as I get enough money to).
+Other than that I don't have much to showcase to be honest so ¯\\\_(ツ)\_/¯

 <div data-iframe-width="150" data-iframe-height="270" data-share-badge-id="9bc5e91b-6096-457f-bc1b-8a9ec87416d9"></div>
   <script type="text/javascript">